h3poteto/streamsphere/sfu/README.md

   .expect("failed to connect publish_transport");
 // Send `answer` message to client.
 The client have to call `setAnswer` method.
 ```
+Please send `answer` to client.
+The corresponding client-side handler is [here](/client/README.md#handle-answer-message).

 #### Publish
 Finally, please handle publish event with `track_id`.
 ```rust